Parental Practices Analyzed

 Meanwhile, one of the most striking differences had to do with gender identity: Respondents were largely more open to the idea of a girl engaging in gender-bending activities like playing with trucks and much more against the idea of boys playing with makeup or wearing dresses.

-Keeping your kids healthy, safe, and feeling good is a huge effort – and just like preparing them for stepping out into the world is an integral part of good parenting, making sure they're secure at home is equally important.
+Keeping your kids healthy, safe, and feeling good is a huge effort.
+Just like preparing them to step out into the world is an integral part of good parenting, making sure they’re secure at home is equally important.

 Methodology